Wetlands are permanently or temporarily wet areas that support plants and animals specially adapted to wet conditions.

 The conservation and restoration of wetland habitats can make a real difference for wetland species and also benefit us directly.

 Wetlands are important storage areas for floodwaters.
 Think of a wetland as a giant sponge.
-Wetland plants slow the flow of water off the land, soaking up excess floodwater, and then slowly releasing it to maintain summer water flows.
+Wetland plants slow the flow of water off the land.
+They sit in depressions than can soak up excess floodwater, and then slowly release it to maintain summer water flows.

-Healthy peat wetlands are important sinks for excess carbon, implicated in potential global warming.
+Healthy peat wetlands are important sinks for excess carbon, implicated in global climate change.
 Find out more about how the drainage of peat releases large amounts of carbon dioxide (CO2).

-Wetlands are often in areas that are very desirable for farming.
+Wetlands are often in areas that are very desirable for farming, urban development or other land uses.
 Many wetlands have been drained and turned into pasture.
-Draining of peat bogs makes them shrink and stops peat formation.
+Draining peat bogs makes them shrink and stops peat formation.

 About 90 percent of New Zealand’s freshwater wetlands have been destroyed in the last 150 years.
+Wetland loss in the region has slowed in recent years, although weeds, pests and pollutio continue to be a threat.
 Find out about the change in area of major wetlands in the Waikato region.

 The health of a wetland is closely related to the land management practices in its catchment and the quality of water entering it.